Nedomas/databound-rails/README.md

 ## Additional features

-All features are described in [Databound.js repo](https://github.com/Nedomas/databound.js).
+All features are described in [javascript Databound repo](https://github.com/Nedomas/databound).